ChristopheGauld/child-psychiatry-topic-explorer/README.md

 # Child Psychiatry Topic Explorer

-Streamlit application for comparing the annual evolution of topics in the francophone and anglophone child-psychiatry literature.
+Application for comparing the annual evolution of topics in the francophone and anglophone child-psychiatry literature.

 ## Run on: https://child-psychiatry-topic-explore-6j3jejfsuqfz3taiy49jpt.streamlit.app

-The repository contains a cleaned, compressed historical corpus so the cloud deployment is self-contained.
-The application can also query PubMed through NCBI E-utilities or accept additional RIS files uploaded by the user.
+1) The repository contains a cleaned, compressed historical corpus so the cloud deployment is self-contained
+2) The application can also query PubMed through NCBI E-utilities or accept additional RIS files uploaded by the user.
 Local source discovery remains available when the original RIS exports are present.

 ## Reproducibility